tajpure/hexo-editor/docs/source/_posts/hello-world.md

 #### *base_dir*
 Set your hexo blog directory to the "base_dir".
-> If you need to deploy offered by the hexo, you should add the SSH key to the authorized_keys of the target machine.
+> If you need to deploy a hexo blog, you should add the SSH key to the authorized_keys of the target machine.

 #### *port*
 The default port of Hexo Editor is 2048